Related Links

 Experimental Procedure

-1. Set up Mario Kart (or other driving game) for single-player play.
+1. Set up your racing game in single-player mode.
 Find a driving course that you and your gamers like, because you will be driving this course for the entire experiment.
 Make sure to agree on the difficulty level for each course.
 Note: If your driving game does not provide the time it took to finish the driving course, have a volunteer gamer use a stopwatch for the trials.

 2. Allow your gamers to become familiar with the game and particular driving course prior to doing the experiment so that they can drive the course on their own without asking questions during the experiment.